tylertamalunas/inventory-app/README.md

 PartTest.java, Line 160-194: Added 4 part tests for maxinv and mininv.

 ## J.  Remove the class files for any unused validators in order to clean your code.
+Removed class DeletePartValidator.java because it was not used anywhere.